mikera/vectorz/README.md

 This focus has driven a number of important design decisions:

+ - Support for sparse vectors and other specialised array types
- - Specialised primitive-backed small vectors (1,2,3 and 4 dimensions) and matrices (2x2, 3x3 and M*3)
+ - Specialised primitive-backed small vectors (1,2,3 and 4 dimensions) and matrices (1x1, 2x2, 3x3 and M*3)
  - Abstract base classes preferred over interfaces to allow more efficient method dispatch
  - Multiple types of vector are provided for optimised performance in special cases
  - Hard-coded fast paths for most common 2D and 3D operations